Buying real estate in Wakiso?

 What do foreigners say they did wrong in Wakiso right now?

-The most common mistake foreigners say they made when buying property in Wakiso is paying money before completing an official title search at the lands registry, which left them vulnerable to fraud.
+The most common mistake foreigners say they made when buying in Wakiso is paying a full or substantial deposit before doing an official title search, which left them with almost no leverage when the deal later turned out to involve a disputed title or an impersonator.

 What do locals do differently when buying in Wakiso right now?